metabrainz/musicbrainz-server/INSTALL.md

         sudo apt-get install git-core

 5. Memcached

     By default the MusicBrainz server requires a Memcached server running on the same server with default settings.
+To install Memcached, run the following:

+        sudo apt-get install memcached

-You can change the memcached server name and port or configure other datastores in lib/DBDefs.pm.
+    You can change the memcached server name and port, or configure other datastores in lib/DBDefs.pm.

 6. Standard Development Tools